 What do you do if you see a pet in a car on a hot day?
 Alert the management of the store where the car is parked.
 If the owner does not return promptly, call the town’s animal control officer or police department.
 View a list of our local Animal Control Officers, here.

 More stray pets enter shelters after July 4th than any other time of the year.
 Why?
 Fireworks.

+Even though public firework shows are cancelled this year due to COVID, there will very likely be fireworks in neighborhoods, backyards, and on lakes.
 Fireworks are incredibly scary for animals.
-And while it may be tempting to celebrate the 4th with your pup, the best place for them is home where they feel comfortable and safe.
+And while it may be tempting to celebrate the 4th with your pup, the best place for them is home and indoors, where they feel comfortable and safe.

 What about cats?
 Your indoor-outdoor cats are also easily spooked by the noise fireworks present.
 So, make it an indoor night for your kitty if you know fireworks are happening in your neighborhood.

 Limit exercise on hot days

 Limit your pet’s walks and outdoor time on hot and humid days.
 Adjust the intensity and duration of their exercise dependent on the temperature.
 On very hot days, limit exercise to early morning or evening hours.
 Pets with white fur can be more susceptible to sun damage and short-nosed pets (pugs, bulldogs, boxers) can experience breathing difficulty.
 And remember, asphalt gets very hot and can damage our pet’s paws so choose a grassy or dirt path, if possible.